BubbleSort-Empire/empire/exampleSite/content/book-club/_index.md

 type = "aggregatedPodcast"
 # ----------------------------------

+# Use these parameters to customize the "Sort By" button,
+# and page header of the list of sorted shows that make up your aggregated podcast.
+# Ex: TV Room Podcast can have a button to "Sort By TV Shows" linking to a list of
+# child podcasts with a header displaying "TV Room Podcast Sorted By TV Show"
+episodeFilterButtonText = "Browse by Book" filteredEpisodeText = "Sorted By Book"

 title = "The Empire Book Club" description = "Running the Empire is hard work.
 Sometimes you just need to unwind with a good book."